rollerworks-graveyard/datagrid/UPGRADE.md

   And a minor bug with the `date_format` and `time_format` options was fixed, both now only accept an integer and no longer fallback to the default.

+* The `ColumnType` and `CompoundColumnType` now define the 'preferred' template blocks.
+  Together with a small addition of other data, like attributes and (label) translator domain.

+  Whenever using a Template engine to render the Datagrid the template block-names must be honored.
+They are stored only in the `HeaderView`.

 ### DatagridBuilder

 * The `DatagridBuilder` now allows re-usage of the Builder instance.